-10. Fire extinguishers (3) are located in the hallway at each end at the stairwell and also centrally located between the Student Lounge and Women's Restroom.
+10. Fire extinguishers (3) are located in the hallway at each end at the stairwell

 The safety and security of students, faculty, and staff is very important to Northwest Mississippi Community College.
 A copy of the Annual Security Report, published annually by the Campus Police Department, details Northwest policies and procedures regarding campus safety.
 A copy of the report, which contains the annual crime statistics report, is available online in the current Northwest Bulletin (Annual Security Report) or on the Northwest website (Police and Public Safety) and in printed form upon request from the Campus Police Office (662-562-3314).